Christina200/christina200.github.io/index.md

 Hi!
 My name is Xiwen (Christina) Wei. \
 I'm a senior student pursuing dual degree: At [University of Michigan, Ann Arbor](https://eecs.engin.umich.edu/), I major in Electrical Engineering.
 At [SJTU](https://www.ji.sjtu.edu.cn/about/), I major in ECE. \
-My research interest lies in embedded system development for healthcare, IoT and sensor networks.
-I'm passionate to develop cyber-physical systems that help people in reality! \
-You can find my CV [here](CV_public.pdf) and feel free to reach out to me by [email](mailto:xiwenwei@umich.edu)!
+You can find my CV [here](CV_XiwenWei.pdf) and feel free to reach out to me by [email](mailto:xiwenwei@utexas.edu)!

+## News
+- 2023.5.10 Starting my new TA job with Dr. An Zou in ECE3730J Design of Microprocessor Based Systems.
+- 2023.4.29 I'm more than delighted to announce that I have graduated from University of Michigan, Ann Arbor with summa cum laude!

 ## [Research](research.md)